This post contains Amazon affiliate links.

-For my son’s milestone 5th birthday party, I scoured the internet left and right for weeks and came up with a winning combination of ideas (some my own) for the perfect cowboy style party.
+For my son’s milestone 5th birthday party, I scoured the internet left and right for weeks and came up with a winning combination of ideas (some my own) for the perfect cowboy themed party.
 The planning and (handmade) work behind it was nothing short of arduous.

 I easily designed the cowboy theme invitations online, and also ordered matching thank you notes as well.
 You can also find cowboy invitations that you fill out by hand.

 On the day of the party, the guests were greeted with a homemade “Wanted Poster” at the front door (or you could find other Wanted signs to use).

 The food included: